sudarshanmhasrup/swim-connect/readme.md

   basic information.
 It contains all required logic and UI components for collecting and saving basic information of the child. `ChildDetailsPage` is declared as a module because it contains a little bit of Extra logic so declaring it as a module makes it easy to manage the source code.
-- `discoverDevices`: This module contains all the source code required for discovering and connecting to nearby available `SwimConnect` devices.
+- `scan-and-connect-device`: This module contains all the source code required for discovering and connecting to nearby available `SwimConnect` devices.
 It also contains all the UI components required for discovering and connecting to devices including `Missing Permission Dialogue UI` and all required pages.